 Finding relief

-For mild cold or allergy symptoms, it's recommended to use over-the-counter cold or allergy medicine or antihistamines to keep secretions runny and reduce discomfort from congestion.
-If that’s not enough for people with more severe nasal allergies or bad eye symptoms, they may need prescription medications, like antihistamines, nasal steroids or eye drops.
+For mild cold or allergy symptoms, it's recommended to use over-the-counter cold or allergy medicine or antihistamines to keep secretions runny and reduce congestion discomfort.
+If that’s not enough, people with more severe nasal allergies or bad eye symptoms may need prescription medications, like antihistamines, nasal steroids or eye drops.

-And don’t hesitate to see your doctor if you’re miserable – allergy and cold symptoms can impact quality of life.
+And don’t hesitate to see your doctor if you’re miserable – allergies and cold symptoms can impact your quality of life.
 People don’t sleep well when symptoms aren’t controlled, which makes them tired and more vulnerable to certain viruses.
-It’s a quality of life issue.
+It’s a quality-of-life issue.

 If you experience a high fever, mucus-producing cough, swollen glands, or sinus pain, see your doctor to rule out complications that require additional treatment.

 Otherwise, over-the-counter cold or allergy medications can help relieve your symptoms.
-For severe allergies, ask your doctor for a referral to an allergist – he or she can provide immunotherapy to cure your allergies.
+For severe allergies, ask your doctor for a referral to an allergist who can provide immunotherapy to cure your allergies.

 Schedule an appointment with one of our other primary care providers.
 Save time, book online.